Painters

 Primary sources

-1. Evan Charteris.
-John Sargent, 1927 [biography].
+1. Evan Charteris, John Sargent, 1927.
 Written within two years of Sargent's death.
-Contains first-hand accounts from students and contemporaries.
-The primary source for sight-size mechanics, studio routine, and brush and palette choices.
+Firsthand accounts from students and contemporaries.
+The primary source for studio routine, brush and palette choices, and working rhythm.

-2. William Rothenstein.
-Men and Memories, 1931 [memoir].
-Rothenstein knew Sargent personally and recorded specific observed working habits, including the pacing, the shouting, and the scraping.
+2. William Rothenstein, Men and Memories, 1931.
+Knew Sargent personally.
+Recorded specific working habits including the pacing, the shouting, and the scraping.

-3. Julie Heyneman.
-Notes on Sargent's Technique, 1900 [contemporary-account].
+3. Julie Heyneman, Notes on Sargent's Technique, 1900.
 A former pupil.
-Her notes preserve specific instruction Sargent gave in the studio—the material basis for most of his documented quotes on brushes and paint quantity.
+Preserves specific studio instruction — the material basis for most documented quotes on brushes and paint quantity.

-4. Rebecca Hellen and Joyce Townsend.
-John Singer Sargent's Painting Methods and Materials, 2017 [archival].
+4. Rebecca Hellen and Joyce Townsend, John Singer Sargent's Painting Methods and Materials, 2017.
 Tate conservation department's technical examination of Sargent's oil layers, palette choices, and canvas preparations.